tsl143/pwa/readme.md

 | `yarn build`                | build for Deployment 	 |
 | `yarn test`                 | run test cases 			 |

-App has a basic UI and few validations on the add/edit form

 Project consist of few test cases written in
 - enzyme